 Get started today!

-- Application requirements: Online application, transcripts, 2 recommendations, minimum GPA of 3.0 is required for undergraduate work and a minimum of 3.6 is required for graduate work
+- Application requirements: Online application, transcripts, essay, 2 recommendations, minimum GPA of 3.0 is required for undergraduate work and a minimum of 3.6 is required for graduate work

-- Deadline(s): August 1 for a fall start, December 1 for spring start and May 8 for a summer start.
+- Deadline(s): July 15 for a fall start, December 15 for spring start and April 15 for a summer start.
 The application and all supporting materials are due by the listed deadlines.

 - Course Requirements: 13-15 courses (37 credits for certification only - additional 6 credits for M.Ed.)